codesyntax/cs.commenteditor/README.rst

 It doesn't expose any link, so just add a link to COMMENT_URL/edit in your template

-Currently cmf.ManagePortal permission is required to edit the comments.
-This may change in the near future
+The permission required to edit comments is the one used to review them: plone.app.discussion.ReviewComments